 ABOUT

-Since 2008, i hear voices studio has been providing audio post production services for fiction and documentary films with distinct artistic vision, in Greece and abroad.
-Jointly with echo studio, we offer a full range of services, from sound editorial, foley, and ADR to re-recording mixing and music recording.
+Since 2008, I hear voices studio has been providing audio post production services for fiction and documentary films with distinct artistic vision, in Greece and abroad.
+We offer a full range of services, from sound editorial, foley to re-recording mixing.
 Our films have traveled to all major international film events, including the Oscars, Cannes, Venice, Berlin, Sundance and many more.
-Having worked on many international productions, i hear voices studio has proved that it can adapt to each project’s creative needs knowing no borders.
+Having worked on many international productions, I hear voices studio has proved that it can adapt to each project’s creative needs knowing no borders.

 PROJECTS